dogtagpki/pki/README.md

   components required to build a working
   Certificate System.

-* themes
+* cmake

-  Contains the scripts and user-interface components to customize PKI web UI and console.
+  These files and this directory contain the top-level files necessary to integrate the CMake build system in pki.

 * scripts